woojoo666/arcana-notes/notes9.md

 * perhaps the rule we should use is,
-* space-delimited lists can only contain objects or unary expressions, eg
+* spaced lists can only contain objects or unary expressions, eg

 		x: (1 2 -3 4 -5)